leithdm/lethalapps/README.md

 ## Technologies Used

-- [VS Code](https://code.visualstudio.com/) - Used as the primary IDE.
+- [VS Code](https://code.visualstudio.com/) - used as the primary IDE.
-- [GitHub](https://github.com/) - Used for remote storage of code.
+- [GitHub](https://github.com/) - used for remote storage of code.
-- [Photoshop CS6](https://www.adobe.com/Photoshop) - Used for creating logo, site images.
+- [Photoshop CS6](https://www.adobe.com/Photoshop) - used for creating logo, site images.
-- [TinyPNG](https://tinypng.com/) - Used to optimize images for faster loading.
+- [TinyPNG](https://tinypng.com/) - used to optimize (.jpg, .png) images for faster loading.

 ### Front-End Technologies